rddl-network/go-utils/logger/README.md

-# go-logger
+# logger
-The go-logger package serve a centralized module for structured logging.
+The logger package serve a centralized module for structured logging.

 ## Log levels
 The following log levels are supported sorted from most to least logging `debug`, `info`, `warn`, `error`.